 Connect with us.
 We will let you know the coming programs for the week and work with you to assess the skill level of your youth.
 We will ask about your child’s interests perhaps between mountain biking, road riding, or track cycling.
 To get started, any bike will do.
 Much beyond a bike, a good helmet is required.
 No need to spend money on a new bike, until the time and interest warrants it.
 We will assist in selecting a new bike when and if the time comes.
 We want to make sure your youth enjoys their activities.
 Cycling is an endurance sport, and we want to make sure your youth both the ability and interest.
 Riding bikes has to be fun.

-Take your time: Between parking lots skills & drillssessions and Intro mountain bike rides, we have a summer program for your child.
+Take your time: Between parking lots skills & drills sessions and intro mountain bike rides, we have a summer program for your child.
 We have organized rides 6 days a week...
 Pick and choose the programs that fits your families schedule.
 Our Team Calendar has all up coming Programs!

 The video below shows Rob Good, our head coach, putting riders through a track racing session at the Forest City Velodrome in London, ON.
 All the riders shown are between the ages of 8-14, and it shows what you can expect from your youth as they progress in the sport.
 All sports offer a level of competition, and the video below shows one discipline of cycling: Track Cycling.

-As a life long resident of Waterloo and member of the Waterloo Cyclng Club, Coach Rob is a certified Cycling Coach with Cycling Canada & Ontario Cycling Association.
-Over 20 years of Cycling experience.
-As an athlete, both ..LEARN MORE
+As a life long resident of Waterloo and member of the Waterloo Cyclng Club, Coach Rob is a certified Cycling Coach with Cycling Canada & Ontario Cycling Association with over 20 years of Cycling experience.

-Brain have been involved in cycling in many capacities since the early 70’s, pre-dating the mountain bikes that we now enjoy.
-Over the years of racing at local, provincial, national and international levels I have gained ....LEARN MORE
+Brian have been involved in cycling in many capacities since the early 70’s, pre-dating the mountain bikes that we now enjoy.
+He have gained many skills and much experience that he hopes to share with new riders.

 Sid has a cycling background in downhill racing and dirt jumping.
-Sid raced for several years nationally and on the world cup circuit (see SouthWestern Ontario News article).
-Since moving back to Ontario, Sid has had a renewed interest in XC racing and road cycling since returning to Ontario.
+Sid raced for several years nationally and on the world cup circuit.
+Sid has had a renewed interest in XC racing and road cycling since returning to Ontario.